- Design a Product

 Parts that jut out are more likely to break during shipping

 To protect your pieces, sometimes it is helpful to build a cage around your object.
 This is especially true for thin wires that jut out (like the post on a model ship), the thinner the structure the more brittle the part.
 However, please note that a cage might cause some leftover support material on your part, meaning your part might be slightly yellow.
-If you plan on painting your model, we recommend cleaning off any excess wax before paining because the wax on the model prevents paint from sticking.
-Alternatively, you can thicken the wires that jut out.
-We recommend abou 0.6-0.8mm thick.
+If you plan on painting your model, we recommend cleaning off any excess wax before painting because the wax prevents paint from sticking.
+Alternatively, you can thicken the wires that jut out to 0.6-0.8mm thick.